CM4all/pond/doc/index.rst

  Look up all IP addresses in the GeoIP database and add a column at the end of each line specifying the country code (or "`-`" if the country is unknown).
-This requires the `geoip-database` package.
+This requires the :file:`geoip-database` package.

 .. option:: --anonymize